Pacific County, WA

 The North Cove VHF machine was the first

 repeater.
-The original unit had been the W7RDR repeater from Ilwaco,
+The original unit had been in service as the W7RDR repeater in Ilwaco,

 purchased new before 1980.

-After that club had switched to a Motorola rig, in the mid-1990's,
+That club had switched to a Motorola rig, in the mid-1990's.

-the station became available and went on the air from North Cove, on the
+putting it on the air in 1998 from North Cove, on the

 Western Washington Shared Non-Protected (SNP) test pair of 145.290.
 At

 the time, it was linked to the 146.660 W7FBM repeater in Astoria.